AhmedAbouelkher/Response-for-Flutter/README.md

   in `VS Code` and `Android Studio/IntelliJ IDEA`:  hovering with your cursor over the method/class in your code while pressing (`ctrl` on Windows/ `command` on MacOS) button then click.

-### Inspired
+## Inspired
-This package was inspired by [Prateek Sharma](https://github.com/PrateekSharma1712 "Prateek Sharma") great custom responsive UI [project](https://medium.com/flutter-community/flutter-responsive-ui-for-learning-platform-app-2df185f86e8e "project")
+This package was inspired by [Prateek Sharma](https://github.com/PrateekSharma1712 "Prateek Sharma") great custom responsive UI [project](https://medium.com/flutter-community/flutter-responsive-ui-for-learning-platform-app-2df185f86e8e "project").